NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ### Option A

-The easiest way to run this exercise, which we highly recommend, is on Uppmax.
+The easiest way to run this exercise, which we recommend, is on Uppmax using the module system.
 To do this, start an interactive session like you have done for the previous days, and then do

 ```bash
 cd <some directory where you work with this course>